 Following their Stanley Cup success, Carolina only made the playoffs once in the next 12 seasons, including a nine year stretch without a playoff appearance.
 Hurricane’s Stanley Cup champion, Rod Brind’Amour returned to the franchise as the head coach in May of 2018 and immediately brought an end to Carolina’s playoff drought, leading the Hurricanes to a 46-29-7 record in his first season (2018-19).

-If you are a fan of the Carolina Hurricanes, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Carolina Hurricanes have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Carolina Hurricanes.
+If you are a fan of the Carolina Hurricanes, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Carolina Hurricanes have the star power to make it all the way to the playoffs and win the Stanley Cup in 2023?

 Still got some burning questions about the Carolina Hurricanes?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!